 What is an ISMS aligned with ISO 27001?

 An ISMS is a set of policies and procedures for managing an organisations information security.
 The ISMS will include physical security, risks related around people; employees, resources, processes and technology.
 An Information Security Management System can be applied to a specific area of the business or the entire organisation.
 Implementing an ISMS within your organisation means that your company is taking information security procedures seriously.
 This will allow your security strategy to be managed efficiently so that fewer cyber incidents occur.
+The ISO 27001 scope can also be extended and implemented over time within other aspects of a business to tighten information security.

 Establish the ISMS